Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Position and Angular Resolutions

-The standard deviation serves as a proxy for the position resolution which is the combination of the CE-E prototype and the DWC resolutions.
-For data and simulation, the position resolution in $x$ as a function of the beam energy in one layer (Layer~7), is shown in Fig~\ref{fig:EMPosRes_2}.
-For simulation, the calorimeter intrinsic position resolution using the true the track position without including the DWC resolution is also shown.
-The position resolution may be parameterized as a function of $E_{\text{beam}}$ using the function:
+The standard deviations served as a proxy for the position resolution, $\sigma_{x}$ and $\sigma_{y}$, which are the combination of the CE-E prototype and the DWC resolutions.
+The position resolution in $x$ as a function of the beam energy in one layer (Layer~7) for data and simulation, is shown in Fig~\ref{fig:EMPosRes_2}.
+The intrinsic position resolution of the calorimeter, using the track position from the simulated DWC measurements without including the DWC resolution, is also shown.